refringe/EasyAmmunition/.github/README.md

 # To Build Locally:

-The project has been built in [Visual Studio Code](https://code.visualstudio.com/) (VSC) using [Node.js](https://nodejs.org/).
-If you are unfamiliar with Node.js, I recommend using [NVM](https://github.com/nvm-sh/nvm).
+This project has been built in [Visual Studio Code](https://code.visualstudio.com/) (VSC) using [Node.js](https://nodejs.org/).
+If you are unfamiliar with Node.js, I recommend using [NVM](https://github.com/nvm-sh/nvm) to manage installation and switching versions.
 If you do not wish to use NVM, you will need to install the version of Node.js listed within the `.nvmrc` file manually.

 This project uses [Prettier](https://prettier.io/) to format code on save.
-If you are unfamiliar with Prettier, I recommend reading [why I use it](https://prettier.io/docs/en/why-prettier.html).

-To build the project locally, using nvm and Prettier:
+To build the project locally:

 1. Clone the repository.
 2. Open the `mod.code-workspace` file in Visual Studio Code (VSC).